What helps,

 Young Writers

-Running writing competitions for children and teenagers since 1990.
-Stories and poems get published in real anthologies — something genuinely exciting for a young writer to hold in their hands.
+Running competitions for children and teenagers since 1990.
+Stories and poems get published in real anthologies.
 Free to enter.

 youngwriters.co.uk →